Corrosion of Conformity: Reunion with Pepper Keenan and No Cross No Crown (2014–2019)

-Death of Reed Mullin, Mike Dean's second departure and new album (2020–present)
+Death of Reed Mullin, Mike Dean's second departure and Good God / Baad Man (2020–present)

 Mullin died on January 27, 2020.
 His replacement was immediately announced to be John Green from Manchester, England, who had previously worked as the band's roadie and stepped in as a stand-in in 2019 for numerous shows.

+On April 28, 2023, the band officially released a cover of "On the Hunt" by Lynyrd Skynyrd.
+This version, which was originally recorded in 2004, was also previously available in 2015.

 Longtime bassist Mike Dean announced his second departure from Corrosion of Conformity on September 20, 2024, citing difficulties coping after Mullin's death and living "hundreds of miles away" from the remaining members of the band as factors.

-On August 16, 2025 the band announced that they had finished recording a double album and are planning to release it in early 2026, with some of the guitar tracks being recorded at Barry Gibb’s private studio in Miami and Stanton Moore on drums.
+On August 16, 2025 the band announced that they had finished recording a double album and were planning to release it in early 2026, with some of the guitar tracks being recorded at Barry Gibb's private studio in Miami and Stanton Moore on drums.

+On September 22, 2025, the band returned with a special rendition of "Fire and Water" by Free.
+COC's version came spontaneously in the studio during some downtime while recording their forthcoming new full-length, and serves as the first of the Riffissippi Studio Jam Sessions Vol. 1, a special collection of jammed out interpretations of songs by some of the band's favorite artists.

+The band's eleventh studio album, Good God / Baad Man, was released on April 3, 2026.
+The first single was "Gimme Some Moore", followed by "You or Me", "Asleep on the Killing Floor" and "Baad Man".
+Nearly a month prior to its release, Nick Shabatura replaced Stanton Moore as the band's drummer.

 Collaborations and side projects

 They have also collaborated with a number of other artists: James Hetfield of Metallica contributed vocals to the song "Man or Ash" on Wiseblood; Warren Haynes of The Allman Brothers Band and Gov't Mule played slide guitar on "Stare Too Long" on America's Volume Dealer; and Stanton Moore of Galactic played drums on In the Arms of God.

 Members of COC have also participated in collaborations: Keenan plays guitar with the metal supergroup Down, and Dean contributed vocals to a track titled "Access Babylon" on Dave Grohl's Probot project.
 Pepper also appears on Metallica's 1998 covers album Garage Inc., playing guitar and singing the second verse of the Lynyrd Skynyrd song "Tuesday's Gone".
 He appears in the documentary Some Kind of Monster, auditioning to be Metallica's replacement for Jason Newsted.